workflowfm/workflowfm-composer/docs/content/client/use/other.md

 Some familiarity with &pi;-calculus is required to be able to follow the execution steps.

 {{< tip warning >}}
-The PiVizTool has certain bugs which cause it to fail and give an error despite a valid pi-calculus specification.
+The PiVizTool has certain bugs which sometimes cause it to fail and give an error despite a valid pi-calculus specification.
 Unfortunately we have not been able to identify the source or resolve these issues.
 {{< /tip >}}